 In order to receive student financial aid grants and loans, you’ll need to fill out the Free Application for Federal Student Aid (FAFSA).
 Before you get started, review the important steps below:

-In order to receive and remain eligible to receive federally funded financial aid, you must:
+In order to receive and remain eligible to receive federally-funded financial aid, you must:

 If you meet the eligibility requirements, your next step is to complete the Free Application for Federal Student Aid (FAFSA).
 Be sure to list WCU’s school code (002981).
-The WCU financial aid FAFSA priority filing date is January 1st for fall semester.
+The WCU FAFSA priority filing date is January 1st for the following fall semester.
 For spring and summer semesters, we need to receive your FAFSA information at least 8 weeks prior to the start of classes in order to allow adequate time for the awarding process.

 Once the FAFSA is reviewed by the federal processor, a Student Aid Report (SAR) will be sent to you.
 The Financial Aid Office will receive the same information electronically.

 All communication from the WCU Financial Aid Office is sent directly to the student via Catamount email.
 You can also view your financial aid requirements and award information in myWCU at any time.

 The Department of Education flags at least one out of three students at every financial aid granting institution to go through a process called verification.
 If you have been chosen for verification, you must complete the verification process in order for the WCU Financial Aid Office to determine your eligibility for federal student aid.
 The purpose of this process is to verify the accuracy of your FAFSA data.

 Check myWCU frequently to see if any additional information is needed to complete the awarding process.